pkpio/blog.pkp.io/_posts/2017-05-17-how-i-got-200-github-stars.md

 ```
 Posted about the tool on XDA and other places where people already requested for this.
 Answered any queries from users promptly and even went on to make a Youtube video to demonstrate the setup for Windows users.
 Overall, it was more work than what I had initially expected but as the star count kept raising, it kept me motivated to keep the support going and fixing any bugs reported through issues.

-Obviously, all this has no tangible impact on me - monetary or otherwise, but in my opinion, having a popular repository earns some kind respect for developer and positive first opinion about their skill.
+Obviously, all this has no tangible impact on me - monetary or otherwise, but in my opinion, having a popular repository earns some kind respect for developer and a positive first opinion about their skill.
 The lack of it, however, doesn’t imply the contrary.